When buying property in Portugal, one of the first decisions investors face is whether to purchase in their personal name or through a company.

 Buying in your personal name makes it easier to apply for residency permits like the D7, Digital Nomad Visa, or Golden Visa (when applicable).
 It demonstrates ties to Portugal and simplifies proof of accommodation.

-Cons of Buying Property in Portugal in Your Name
+Cons of Buying Property in Portugal Under Your Name

 If you plan to pass the property on to heirs or sell it later, doing so in your personal name can be more cumbersome and potentially more expensive due to transfer taxes and bureaucracy.